 The Bore Stane – Morningside Parish Church is a pretty church worth a visit, but many visitors frequent it to see the curious landmark built into its wall outside it – The Bore Stane (or stone).
 The holey rock marks where King James IV led his army south to the battle of Flodden in 1513.
 Located on Morningside Road.

 Holy Corner – Situated between Morningside and Bruntsfield it houses four churches – Morningside United (Church of Scotland and United Reformed Church), Morningside Baptist Church, Christ Church (Scottish Episcopal Church), and the Eric Liddell Centre.
-The Eric Liddell Centre changed its name in 1980 to honor the Scottish athlete whose story is told in movie ‘Chariots of Fire’.
+The Eric Liddell Centre changed its name in 1980 to honor the Scottish athlete whose story is told in the movie ‘Chariots of Fire’.

-Streamline Moderne Dominion Cinema – This impressive art deco cinema has been family run by the Camerons for four generations, and is Scotland’s last family run cinema.
+Streamline Moderne Dominion Cinema – This impressive art deco cinema has been family run by the Camerons for four generations and is Scotland’s last family-run cinema.

 Golf – If you’re a fan of Scotland’s most famous sport, Bruntsfield Links has been operating its course since the 1680s.
 It is also one of the city’s few free public courses (in that you don’t have to be a member to play there), so a good place to give the gentleman’s sports a try.

 Shopping – Quirky independent shops in Victorian buildings all along Morningside Road ran by their owners and often makers of their wares are de rigueur in Morningside, with some fine local crafts, art, and clothing to be found.

 The Morningside Gallery – This small gallery where you can take home the art showcases local art, sculpture and ceramics.
 Looking is free.